-- essential for their successful integration and participation in the host country's social, economic, and cultural fabric. - Fourthly, it is imperative for Vietnam to formulate policies that focus on the development of labour quality standards aligned with the international standards in order to enhance the overall quality of the Vietnamese migrant workers.
+- Fourthly, it is imperative for Vietnam to formulate policies that focus on the development of labour quality standards aligned with the international standards in order to enhance the overall quality of the Vietnamese migrant workers.
 Labour quality is a vital aspect of the integration process of migrant workers as it directly influences their competitiveness in the labour market.
 This is particularly critical for female migrant workers, especially those who are ethnic minorities and those from rural areas, who often face additional barriers and discrimination.
 Unfortunately, by the end of 2022, the percentage of highly skilled professional and technical workers in the Vietnamese labour force was a mere 11%, and the labour productivity of the country is comparatively lower than many other countries in the ASEAN region.
 Therefore, enhancing labour quality standards and ensuring they comply with international standards can result in significant gains in the overall quality of Vietnamese migrant workers.
-This will also improve the prospects for female migrant workers, enabling better integration and economic contributions from this vulnerable group. - Fifthly, Vietnamese female migrant workers often lack information and access to reliable support when encountering problems abroad, 634 so it is important for Vietnam to establish more migrant support agencies in destination countries where Vietnamese migrant workers are employed.
+This will also improve the prospects for female migrant workers, enabling better integration and economic contributions from this vulnerable group. - Fifthly, Vietnamese female migrant workers often lack information and access to reliable support when encountering problems abroad, so it is important for Vietnam to establish more migrant support agencies in destination countries where Vietnamese migrant workers are employed.
 These support agencies could provide a range of services to migrant workers, including assistance with finding employment, housing, healthcare, and legal services.
 They could also help to connect workers with other members of the Vietnamese migrant community and provide language and cultural training to help them adapt to their new environment.
-To establish these agencies, Vietnam could work with its diplomatic missions in destination countries to identify areas where support is needed and establish partnerships with local organizations and government agencies to provide services to migrant workers.
+To establish these agencies, Vietnam could work with its diplomatic missions in destination countries to identify areas where support is needed and establish partnerships with local organizations and government agencies to provide services to migrant workers. - Finally, achieving a common and effective legal framework in both the EU and Vietnam will take considerable time.
+The EU's need to cooperate with other countries in managing migration flows has steadily increased in recent years,

-633 Dang Cong San Newspaper (2022).
+&lt;sup>645 Dang Cong San Newspaper (2022).
 Labour Market Trends in the Digital Era (in Vietnamese: Xu hướng thị trường lao động trong kỷ nguyên số).
 Available at https://dangcongsan.vn/kinh-te/xu-huong-thi-truong-lao-dong-trong-ky-nguyen-so-623914.html (Accessed on 12 September 2022).

-634 Thanh, V. T. (2021).
+&lt;sup>646 Thanh, V. T. (2021).
 Op.cit., p.
 73.

-635 MOLISA (2021).
+&lt;sup>647 MOLISA (2021).
 Op.cit.